Quantum Geometric Helical Superconductivity: Derivation of

-\PRLsectionheader{Appendix A: Derivation of \cref{eq:FreeEnResult}} We now provide the full derivation of \cref{eq:FreeEnResult}.
+We here provide the full derivation of \cref{eq:FreeEnResult}.
 We use the notation that $ij$ run over orbitals within a unit cell (including different sublattices), whereas capital $IJ$ to refer to the orbitals of individual lattice sites.

 The GL free energy is

 Here, we assume a local interaction $U$, and $\hat{\Delta}_{IJ}\propto\delta_{IJ}$ is a diagonal matrix.
 The BdG Hamiltonian $H$ is

 and the trace $\Tr$ should be understood in real space as running over $IJ$ indices.
 (The chemical potential $\mu$ has been absorbed into $H_0$.)